OzTamir/Databases-Project/README.md

   - core/
     - __init__.py		: Package file

     - config.py			      : Defines Config, the configuration object
     - database.py		      : Defines Database, which is the wrapper for the MySQL object
     - system.py			      : Defines the System object, which is the main object in this project
+    - datebase_scheme.py  : The Database's scheme
+    - setup.py            : Setup the database scheme
     - utils.py			      : Defines various utility functions

   - ui/
     - Menus/